Piping/dotfiles/README.md

 - put them under your home folder.
 E.g. `~/.vimrc`

 ## Principle
-- never remove or replace the deault keybinding, applies your knowledge, only enhancements.
+- never remove or replace the default keybinding, applies your knowledge, only enhancements.
 - compatible across different terminals, linux distrubutions, and OS
 - productive and professional
 - minimal redundant information on USER Interface!
 It is clean while infomative!